vinas1/teams-xscripts/README.md

 # teams-xscripts
-Chromium based transcripts for use with Microsoft Teams web
+Chromium based transcripts for use with Microsoft Teams (web version).